Updated August 2020

-Training using live web or phone conferencing technology or other live electronic methods;
+- Training using live web, live social media platforms, or phone/video conferencing technology or other live virtual methods;

-Training delivered via access to parent center presentation materials (e.g., recordings of webinars, phone conferences, print versions of trainings, on-lined self-paced trainings, etc.) available via parent center’s website, mail, e-mail, or other methods used to reach parents that are not in-person.
+- Training delivered via access to Parent Center presentation materials (e.g., recordings of webinars, phone conferences, on-lined self-paced training, and other means of access to presentations) available via Parent Center’s website, social media platforms, or other methods used to reach participants that are not in-person.

 The data worksheet asks for a count of people who attended such virtual trainings.
 Count attendees based on:

-Registrations received for the virtual event, number of participants seen on the webinar attendance list during the conference, on roll call, or in conference log for phone conference.
+- Number of participants seen on the webinar attendance list during the conference, roll call, number of video views on social media, or in conference log for phone conference.

 Terms Used in Section III (Demographic Information)